iceye-ltd/product-documentation/docs/productguide/ordering.md

 ### Custom Orders

 Custom Tasking orders offer a higher level of flexibility when specifying tasking requirements you desire.
 In general, any options that are not available as part of standard order can be requested as part of a custom order.
-Custom orders are initiated by submitting a Custom Order Form via email to [customer@iceye.com](mailto:customer@iceye.com).
+Custom orders are initiated by submitting a Custom Order Form to the email address you received when your account was set up.
 Our tasking experts will study the feasibility of your request and will quote an acquisition plan for you to approve.
+New customers should contact [the ICEYE sales team](https://www.iceye.com/lp/contact-us).

 The following are examples of options that are currently available as part of a custom order: